|What's Ewood Park Like?

 Jack Walker Stand.

-On the concourse the food available includes; Pies (Chicken Balti, Steak, Meat and Potato, all £2.30), Pasties (£2.30), Sausage Rolls (£2), Burgers (£3), Hot Dogs (£3) and Chips (£2).
+On the concourse the food available includes; Pies (Chicken Balti, Peppered Steak, Potato and Meat, Cheese and Onion all £2.50), Pasties (£2.40), Sausage Rolls (£2.20) and Hot Dogs (£3.10).
 The pies and other baked products are made by the Clayton Park company, located nearby in Accrington.
 The refreshment areas are opened 90 minutes before kick off and close 15 minutes into the second half.
 If you are looking to eat something prior to entering the ground, then there is a baker in Bolton Road selling hot pies from one of its windows.
 Across the Bolton Road by the home end is a McDonalds, which I noticed had a walk through service for fans!
 I found the Blackburn fans both friendly and helpful, plus coupled with the relaxed stewarding, has made it so far for me, four pleasant visits to Ewood Park.'

 |Where To Drink?|

-has an excellent selection of beers, cask ales as
+selection of beers, cask ales as well as some

-well as some brilliant pies.
-It is only a ten minute
+brilliant pies.
+It is only a ten minute walk from

 There is the Golden Cup pub which is further on past the Fernhurst (going away from the ground) on Bolton Road and is tucked in by the motorway bridge.
 However this Thwaites pub is quite small, gets rather crowded and it is a good 20 minute (mostly uphill) trek from Ewood Park.
 It is friendly though and also offers a range of pies.
 On the other side of the motorway on the same road going further away from Ewood Park towards Darwen is the Anchor Hotel, which is also frequented by away fans.

 Just around the corner from the entrance to Blackburn Railway Station is a Wetherspoons outlet called the Postal Order.
-Alcohol is also served within the ground in the form of; Fosters (£3.40 pint), Thwaites (£3.40 pint), Kingstone Cider (£3.20 bottle), Carlsberg (£3.40 bottle), Guinness (£3.80 can) and Wine (£3.80 small bottle).
+Alcohol is also served within the ground in the form of; Fosters (£3.50 pint), John Smith's (£3.50 pint), Bulmers Cider (£2.70 bottle) and Wine (£3.90 small bottle).
 The Club offer two pints of lager or bitter for £6.70.
 You can even have them served in a two pint pot!

 |How To Get There And Where To Park|